1,000+ Opportunities

 Additional information about the ideal application content and the evaluation process and criteria can be found in the SIPA GovGrants Program Manual.
 The SIPA GovGrants Program is available to any Colorado government entity that is eligible to purchase products and services through SIPA.

 That means that any of the following Colorado government entities may be able to apply: * Public college or university In order to apply, an agency/institution must have an active Eligible Government Entity (EGE) agreement with SIPA.
 SIPA already has over 1,000 active EGE agreements in place.
-Learn more about EGE Agreements Applications for the Spring 2026 cohort of the SIPA GovGrants program are now open.
+Learn more about EGE Agreements Applications for the Spring 2026 cohort of the SIPA GovGrants program are now closed.

-Applications will be accepted via this Application Form through April 10th, 2026.
 The SIPA GovGrants Program Manual describes the application content, application process, and the evaluation criteria that will be used to determine awards under the program.
 SIPA recommends that all prospective applicants review the Manual and the other GovGrants resources listed above.
 Applicants should use those resources to create or collect the necessary proposal documents prior to submitting an application.

 Applications for the SIPA GovGrants program are collected using an online form, with the proposal substance and details submitted in attached documents.
 Your application budget must be submitted using the SIPA GovGrants Applicant Budget Template.
 The narrative portion of your application may be submitted in any format that provides the necessary information as described in the Program Manual.

 SIPA has provided an optional Applicant Worksheet if you would prefer to prepare your application by responding to a set of questions.
 Applicants are encouraged to use the resources on this page to prepare application materials ahead of time.
+Application development and review by necessary stakeholders may take longer than the open application period.

+## SIPA GovGrants Spring 2026: What You Need To Know Transforming digital government service delivery takes more than a vision; it also requires a budget.
 Since 2024, the SIPA GovGrants program has been empowering Colorado governments to launch high-impact, resident-facing civic technology improvements that have the promise to scale for the future.
-With the opening of the Spring 2026 application cycle, SIPA GovGrants is your opportunity to get funding for your vision of better digital government services in Colorado.

-**Spring 2026 Cycle****Dates** Application Opens**March 9** Application Submission Deadline**April 10** SIPA Staff and Committee Evaluation**April-May** SIPA Board Approval of Award Recommendations**June** Grant Agreement Execution**June-August**
+With the opening of the Spring 2026 application cycle, SIPA GovGrants is your opportunity to get funding for your vision of better digital government services in Colorado. **Spring 2026 Cycle****Dates** Application Opens**March 9** Application Submission Deadline**April 10** SIPA Staff and Committee Evaluation**April-May** SIPA Board Approval of Award Recommendations**June** Grant Agreement Execution**June-August**